 Dagashi Kashi is an anime series about candies, and how the main characters talk about them.
 These activities include into slice-of-life.
 The most awesome thing is the characters often describing the candies, which include the history and how-to-eat.
 Each dagashi has its own uniqueness, so their discussion will never same from one episode to another.

 The slife-of-life aspect is not boring at all because it’s accompanied by comedy.
 Just like the slice-of-life, the comedy contains 100%, which means that you can find comedy part in every episode of the series.
 The comedies themselves focus on misunderstanding and Hotaru’s weird personality.

 But please note that Dagashi Kashi also contains mild-ecchi, mostly because of Hotaru’s innocence.
 Several scenes on the series also aim to the ecchi-things.
 However, this aspect is really minimum and mild.
 So you don’t need to worry too much about that.

 Chuunibyou part also focuses on Hotaru (again).
 It’s not new at all because oftentimes someone who has huge passion onto something, she or he tends to show strange behavior.
-In this case, Hotaru’s chuunibyou toward candy.
+In this case, Hotaru’s chuunibyou toward candy, and little of parody.
 For example, when Hotaru told Saya about her task to recruit Shikada You, but she speaks about her quest to find legendary human (or something) instead.

 Dagashi Kashi has romance aspect, but don’t expect too much.
 The romance is only a topping on your favorite food.
 Sadly, this romance seems like unrequited love.
 It’s mainly because our protagonist, Shikada Kokonotsu, doesn’t notice that there’s someone who loves him so much.
 In other words, there’s no good love-relationship development in this series.